5 Advanced Shopify Reports in BigQuery

 Having these attributes accessible across your entire order history makes generating *any* cohort analysis pivot table or chart extremely straightforward.

-If you’re interested in diving deeper into window functions, check out our free BigQuery tutorial.
+And if you're interested in diving deeper into window functions, check out our free BigQuery tutorial.

 2. Buyer Segmentation (RFM Analysis)